Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 - Register/login to an account

-- Search Bird database by:
-    - Bird Type
-    - Camera Type
-    - Bird Nickname (frequent users)

 - View Photo Gallery with the following information:

     - Bird Type
-    - Camera Type
     - Bird Nickname
     - Uploader Name
-    - Likes
+    - Favourites

 - Upload and edit their own Birds

-- Like and view their favourite Birds from other users
+- Favourite and view their favourited Birds

 - Get in contact with site owner

 The website needs to enable the **site developer** to:
 - Provide a community-driven photo-sharing app around birds
-- Drive 3rd party camera sales from users
 - Edit/delete inappropriate content
+- Eventually drive income through display advertising

 With these goals in mind, a strategy table was created to determine the trade-off between importance and viability with the following results: